newtsukisan/machinelearning/README.md

 Group 3 for training.
 Substitue all numeric predictors with PCA equivalents containing 80 % of variance.

 Lastly, two kind of models are used.
 Trees and random Forest.
 Trees have high error level even in training sets, random Forest have better performance.
 Definitive model is selected from random Forest with low OOB error.
 OOB is considered as an estimation of Error out of sample.
 Definitive model is used on test set to estimate Error out of Sample again, and is similar to OOB estimated.

+6. When we have found a valid model, we apply it to predict test data of assigment.
+In SolutionFinal.R is reflected this complete proccess.